 What Is a Business Loan?

 A small business loan is money loaned to a small business owner by a bank, credit union, or online lender.
 It must be repaid.
 The money can be used for any business-related expense that will aid the growth and continued operation of the business.
-Some owners need loans for everyday transactions, while others are looking for loans for business expansion.
+Some owners need loans for everyday transactions, while others are looking for loans they can use for business expansion.

 Here are some examples of what a small business loan can be used for: